andersblehr/JSONCache/README.md

   knowledge of your Core Data model.
 - If necessary, automatically maps between `snake_case` in JSON and `camelCase` in Core Data attribute names.
-- Generates JSON on demand, both from `NSManageObject` instances, and from any `struct` that adopts the `JSONifiable` protocol.
+- Generates JSON on demand, both from `NSManagedObject` instances, and from any `struct` that adopts the `JSONifiable` protocol.
 - Operates on background threads to avoid interfering with your app's responsiveness.